Date: May 28, 2014

 - Electronic documentation of the work of each tutoring session or other OWRC activity

-- Participation in regular observation and professional development led by OWRC administrators
+- Participation in regular observation and professional development led by OWRC administrators and peer mentors

 Qualifications for this position include: